Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/40 - Data link layer services.md

 If the result is **not** all 1s (`11111111`), an error is detected.

----

-Let me know if you'd like the same thing for 16-bit words or with overflow wrapping included!

-3. **Cyclic Redundancy Check (CRC)**: A more robust error detection method that treats the data as a large binary number, divides it by a pre-determined polynomial, and appends the remainder (CRC) to the data.
+#### **Cyclic Redundancy Check (CRC)**
+A more robust error detection method that treats the data as a large binary number, divides it by a pre-determined polynomial, and appends the remainder (CRC) to the data.
 The receiver performs the same division and checks if the remainder is zero, indicating no errors.

-4. **Hamming Code** is an error detection and correction technique used to detect and correct errors in digital data transmission.
-It is designed to detect and correct **single-bit errors** and detect **two-bit errors**.
+>[!Important] Important..
+> We won't go into details assuming it's out of the exam's scope.

+#### tl;dr
 | **Error Detection Technique**     | **Type of Error Detected**             | **Corrects Errors?** | **Used In**                                                | **Advantages**                                                                            |
 | --------------------------------- | -------------------------------------- | -------------------- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------- |
 | **Parity Bit**                    | Single-bit errors                      | No                   | Simple systems, memory storage, and transmission protocols | Simple and low overhead but only detects single-bit errors                                |
 | **Checksum**                      | Errors in blocks of data               | No                   | **IPv4, UDP, TCP**, application-level protocols            | Detects errors in larger data blocks, better than parity                                  |
 | **Cyclic Redundancy Check (CRC)** | Errors in data transmission            | No                   | **Ethernet**, HDLC, ATM, data storage systems              | Very effective, **detects burst errors** and is widely used in Ethernet                   |
 | **Hamming Code**                  | Single-bit errors & <br>two-bit errors | Yes (single-bit)     | Memory storage, error-correcting codes in communication    | Corrects single-bit errors and detects two-bit errors, but requires extra bits for parity |

 > These techniques help maintain **data integrity** by ensuring that corrupted or altered frames are detected and can be retransmitted.

 _________